Amazon announces one-year moratorium on police use of controversial facial recognition technology

-Amazon said it will stop police use of its controversial facial recognition technology for a year.
+In a significant reversal, Amazon said it will stop police use of its controversial facial recognition technology for a year.

 “We’ve advocated that governments should put in place stronger regulations to govern the ethical use of facial recognition technology, and in recent days, Congress appears ready to take on this challenge,” the company said in a blog post Wednesday afternoon.
 “We hope this one-year moratorium might give Congress enough time to implement appropriate rules, and we stand ready to help if requested.”

-The Seattle company said the technology will continue to be made available to organizations that use it “to help rescue human trafficking victims and reunite missing children with their families.”
+The Seattle company said the technology, known as Rekognition, will continue to be made available to organizations that use it “to help rescue human trafficking victims and reunite missing children with their families.”
+Amazon made no statement regarding surveillance cameras and other technologies sold through its Ring subsidiary, which works closely with police departments.

+An Amazon Web Services spokesperson had no further comment on the decision and did not immediately answer questions including how many police departments were currently using Rekognition, and whether the moratorium includes other law enforcement agencies such as Immigration and Customs Enforcement.

+Amazon’s move followed a decision revealed earlier this week by IBM to stop selling its general purpose facial recognition and analysis software, and to discontinue research on it.

 This is a developing story.
 Check back for updates.